Skip to table of contents

 During the summer session, if a final examination is to be given, it must be administered during the final regular class period, or the final two class periods if additional time is required, as long as the final exam does not exceed two hours in length.

-Students' grades in all courses are filed in the Office of Admissions and Records and become a part of the official records of the university.
+Students' course grades are retained in OU Health Sciences Recruitment and Admissions, and become a part of official records of the university.

 The grades awarded are A, B, C, D, F, I, S, U, W, X, Y, AS, AU, AW, EX, and under certain conditions, H, P, and NP.
 The passing grades used are A, B, C, and under certain conditions, H, P, and S. The grade of "D" is the lowest grade for which credit is given in any undergraduate college.
 This means that although in the judgment of the instructor credit should be allowed for the course, the degree will not be conferred upon a student whose work is all of that level.
 In the Graduate College, however, the grade of "D" is failing insofar as credit toward a degree is concerned, but credit in the course will be recorded to be used only to satisfy prerequisite requirements and/or requirements for certificates.
 Non-passing grades are F, U, and NP.
 The grade of "W" (withdrawal) is a neutral grade assigned when the student is passing at the time of withdrawal.
 A student who withdraws from a course with failing grades will receive the grade of "F."